 Distortions or Sorting in Agriculture Intermediates?
 Theory and Evidence from Malawi Fertilizer Subsidies

-In developing countries intermediate inputs are used less intensively by the poor than the rich, contributing to vast agricultural productivity differences across countries.
-To what extent is this empirical finding driven by distortions, as opposed to efficient sorting based on complimentary skill or inputs?
-We develop a dynamic general equilibrium model of agricultural decision making, and show that these two channels can be distinguished by considering farmers responses to an intermediate subsidy.
-We then utilize the roll out of a large-scale fertilizer subsidy program in Malawi to assess the relative importance of these two channels.
-We calibrate the model to the year before the subsidies begin, then compute the transition during the introduction of a subsidy program.
+In this study, I investigate low intermediate usage among the poor in developing countries, which contributes to vast agricultural productivity differences across countries.
+I aim to identify to what extent is this empirical finding driven by distortions, as opposed to efficient sorting based on complementary skill or inputs.
+I develop a statics model of agricultural decision making, and show that these two channels can be distinguished by considering farmers responses to an intermediate subsidy.
+I then utilize the roll out of a large-scale fertilizer subsidy program in Malawi to assess the relative importance of these two channels.
 Utilizing a five year panel of Malawi farmers and variation in program roll-out, I find that fertilizer utilization has increased as a result of the input subsidy program in Malawi.
 And although coupon recipients have increased their intermediate inputs usage, the number of coupons received does not seem to be a significant factor.
 When comparing the effects of the program across different wealth groups, I find some evidence of richer villages benefiting more than the poorer ones if they received any coupons, consistent with evidence of complementarity between fertilizer and other inputs of production that are scares to poor.

 Models of structural change in an open economy predict that countries should specialize in producing in their comparative advantage sector.
 Therefore, in an open economy (unlike a closed economy), we expect to see higher shares of employment in the most productive sector.
 This study evaluates the predictions of an open economy model of structural change using US local data, where trade costs are significantly lower than across countries.
 The analysis starts across the states within the US and gets more disaggregated to the level of counties and metro-areas.
 As data gets more disaggregated the distances between locations decline, implying lower trade costs and therefore higher degrees of specialization.
 In this study, I do not find evidence from US local data to support the predictions of the open-economy structural change model.